11 Documents Needed to Rent an Apartment [2025]

 - Income verification: Bank statements show your income, proving you can consistently cover the rent.

-- Financial responsibility: Regular deposits and bill payments demonstrate responsible financial habits.
+- Financial responsibility: Making regular deposits and bill payments demonstrates responsible financial habits.

 - Risk assessment: Landlords want to minimize the risk of non-payment by evaluating your financial situation.